akleinhesselink/moss_analysis/README.md

-## Computer Code for "Effects of native bryophytes on exotic grass invasion: a test of the stress gradient hypothesis"
+## Computer Code for "Effects of native bryophytes on exotic grass invasion across an environmental gradient"

 This directory contains all R scripts necessary to run the simulations and analyses and generate the figures presented in the manuscript.